BlancheK/BlancheK.github.io/movies-titles.md

 {% include success-length-characters-heatmap.html %}

-Upon plotting the number of characters in movie titles against the success of the movies, we observe a heavy-tailed distribution, and no discernible correlation.
+Upon plotting the number of characters in movie titles against the success of the movies, we observe a heavy-tailed distribution with a maximum for 11 characters, and no discernible correlation.
 This suggests that the length of movie titles, in terms of character count, does not inherently influence their level of success.

 ### Part-of-speech tagging : an insight on grammatical structure of the title (verbs, adjective)